liaoinstan/SpringView/README.md

      </com.liaoinstan.springview.widget.SpringView>
 ```
-Of course, you also can not in the layout setting, use the code dynamically added：
+Of course, you also can not add in the layout, use the code dynamically added：

 ```
 	springView.setHeader(new DefaultHeader(this));